 Most of us will celebrate both parts of this spring holiday.
 Upon awakening on Easter Sunday morning, the children will hunt for the Easter basket left by the Easter Bunny.
 Then the family will dress in their finest new spring clothes and go off to church to celebrate Christ’s resurrection.
 From there, the holiday tradition varies.
 Some have a big breakfast or brunch feast.
 Other families have a big main meal with baked ham being the most common meat.
 Brightly colored hard-boiled eggs will also be popular.
 It is not a day for high-cholesterol diets.
 It is a day to feast as the long Lenten season is over and Christ has arisen.

-Boy Chasing Easter Egg
+Boy on Easter Egg Hunt.
+Pascha

 Easter Lilies Flower